AnthonySteele/anthonysteele.github.io/TypeSystems.md

 I would also keep an eye on Rust for new thinking about eliminating data races in parallel code by entirely avoiding shared mutable state.

 C# has gained some small-scale functional features, but it is not a "functional-first" language.
 And that's fine.
-But along those lines, there is a convenience in F# and in java that is lacking in C#: the type `Func<TIn, TOut>` could be trivially convertible to or from a matching interface `interface IDoSomething { TOut TheMethod(TIn input); }`.
+But along those lines, there is a convenience in F# and in java that is lacking in C#: the type `Func<TIn, TOut>` could be trivially convertible to or from a matching interface such as `interface IDoSomething { TOut TheMethod(TIn input); }`.

-One of the main uses of the `async` keyword is to signal that in the code that follows, `await` cannot be a variable name, it must be a keyword.
-If `await` cannot be a variable name, then the compiler could largely infer that it should be there from the presence of an `await` and a returned `Task`.
-So much method annotation is needed.
+Sum types with pattern matching would be good too.

 C# did a better than reasonable job in the initial design, and a better than reasonable job in managing the evolution, but time has passed and thinking has moved on.
 Best practice isn't what it was.